Leibniz AI Academy Courses

 Responsible: Prof. Dr. Bodo Rosenhahn

-Description:The course is devoted to classical as well as current paradigms of machine learning.
-The goal is the "artificial" generation of knowledge from experience or examples: An artificial system analyzes examples (data) in a structured way and learns from exactly these examples and can generalize them after the learning phase is finished.
+Description: The course is devoted to classical and current machine learning paradigms.
+The goal is the "artificial" generation of knowledge from experience or examples: An artificial system analyses examples (data) in a structured way, learns from exactly these examples, and can generalise them after the learning phase is finished.
 In addition to unsupervised learning and statistical learning, Adaboost, Random Forests, and Neural Networks are also covered.
 Examples on image-based object recognition or classification provide current application references.
 The syllabus includes features, shape signature, shape context, unsupervised learning (clustering methods), minimal spanning trees, Markov clustering, Bayes classifier, appearance-based object recognition, hidden Markov models, PCA, Adaboost, random forests, neural networks,

 Credits: 5